Tik Tik Tik (2018 film): Plot

+Ravi exposes Mahendran after recovering his gold chain.
+Days later, during a medal ceremony, Vasu reveals that the entire crew knows Mahendran's crimes.
+Mahendran kills himself backstage, while Vasu, Appu and Venkat leave.

 Production

 Development

 After working together in Miruthan (2016), Ravi Mohan was again impressed by a storyline narrated by Shakti Soundar Rajan and agreed to work on another film in March 2016.
 Jhabak Movies agreed to produce the venture.
 It was promoted as the first Indian film in the space genre although Kalai Arasi (1963) had a similar genre.
 The team began pre-production work thereafter, with Ravi describing it as the biggest film in his career.

 Casting and crew

-Actress Nivetha Pethuraj joined the film's cast in September 2016.
+Nivetha Pethuraj joined the film's cast in September 2016.
 She was selected due to her knowledge of martial arts; she is trained in jujutsu and kickboxing.
 Aaron Aziz, a Malaysian-based actor who mostly performed in Malaysian and Singaporean drama and films, was selected for a villainous role, marking his entry into Tamil cinema.
 Ravi's son, Aarav, plays the role of his son in this film too.

-D. Imman composed the music for this film, continuing his collaboration with the director.